simonw/datasette/docs/custom_templates.rst

     datasette mydb.db --config datasette.yaml

-TODO Your ``datasette.yaml`` file can include links that look like this:
+Your ``datasette.yaml`` file can include links that look like this:

 .. [[[cog
     from metadata_doc import config_example